What Are Megapixels and How They Affect Photo Quality

 2. Use Manual Mode

 Most modern smartphones have manual or "Pro" mode.
 Learn to adjust ISO (sensitivity), shutter speed, and aperture.
-This will give you much more control over the final image result.
+This gives you much more control over the final result.

 3. Stabilization is Key